ArinTorney/cpp-tools-and-codes/tutorials/Good Apps for Linux.md

 ### Developer: Igor Pavalov
 ### License: LGPLv2.1+, LGPLv2.1+ + unRAR License Restriction (RAR algorithm), New BSD (LZFSE algorithm)
 ### Written in: C, C++, Assembly
-This is one of the best archivers available for Linux.
+This is one of the many archivers available for Linux.
 It is majorly command line, but is used as a backend by many Linux archivers A few are given below.
+Except for the first one, which is dedicated to be a GUI for this, others also use other backends.
 ## 4.1.
 P7Zip Desktop
 ### Developer: Ernesto Castellotti
 ### License: LGPLv2.1+